Shaswat-G/data-pipelines/ETL Fundamentals/notes.md

 ### ELT (Extract, Load, Transform)

 While transformations are basic in ETL, they can be more complex, dynamic and flexible in ELT.
 In ELT, data is extracted from source systems, loaded into the target system, and then transformed within the target system.
 This allows for more complex transformations and processing to be performed on the data after it has been loaded, leveraging the computational power of modern data platforms.

+schema-on-read approach: Data is loaded in its raw form, and the schema is applied when the data is read or queried.
+This allows for greater flexibility in how data is structured and used.

+ELT does not have information loss due to transformations, as raw data is preserved.

 **Characteristics:**
 - Transformations occur within the target system